Hemispheres: Tufts University Journal of International Affairs

 We welcome and encourage a broad interpretation of the theme.
-Potential research topics may include, but are not limited to:

 - All papers must be submitted in .doc or .docx form.
 PDF files will not be accepted.

 - Work must have been completed during undergraduate study.
 If you have graduated from your undergraduate program but wish to submit work completed during your time as an undergrad, you are welcome to submit up to one year after your date of graduation.

 - You cannot submit an already published paper or a paper that has already been submitted to a journal for possible publication.

 - Citations should be structured according to the Chicago Manual of Style (17th edition), with references as endnotes.
 Submissions lacking full citations will not be accepted.

 - Papers are to accord with the highest standards of writing and research.
 Quotations or excerpts must be employed within the limitations of fair-use.

 - Include name, email, telephone number, and affiliated institution on the front cover page.

 Any person submitting an article or photograph for publication in Hemispheres retains copyright in such article or photograph.
 However, the author is deemed to have granted a perpetual, irrevocable, non-exclusive license to Hemispheres and Tufts University to edit and publish the article or photograph in Hemispheres (in print and electronic formats, including on the Hemispheres and Tufts Digital Library websites) and to allow others to link to or republish any issue of Hemispheres which may include the article or photograph.